ace13/MiniLD61/README.md

 --------------

 The theme is "A Necessary Weakness", where the weakness in question is one of mine as a game developer.
-So this game is built to focus around my weaknesses for art and music, whereupon IÛC plan on making a game much like the old *Raptor: Call of the Shadows*.
+So this game is built to focus around my weaknesses for art and music, whereupon I plan on making a game much like the old *Raptor: Call of the Shadows*.
 Complete with large scrolling backdrops, proper soundtrack, and sound effects.
-Also planning on giving it proper graphical fidelity, since I usually stick with vector art and simpler pixel art stuff.
+Also planning on giving it proper graphical fidelity, since I usually stick with vector art and simpler not-quit-pixel-art stuff.